gue-ni/lisp/README.md

 ### `quote`

-Prevent evaluation of an expression, returning it literally
+Prevent evaluation of an expression, returning it literally.

-**Example**

 ```lisp
 (quote (1 2 3)) ; => (1 2 3)